• Learning Center

 Significantly reduces customer acquisition costs

-Since recommendations from advocates are trusted more than paid promotions, businesses attract new customers more efficiently while keeping acquisition costs low.
+Because recommendations from advocates are trusted more than paid promotions, businesses can attract new customers more cost‑effectively while supporting sustainable growth.

-Organizations should aim to understand what motivates most loyal customers to support and promote a brand.
+Organizations should aim to understand what motivates their most loyal customers to support and promote a brand.

-Here are some strategies that can help brands enhance their customer advocacy.
+Here are practical strategies to strengthen customer advocacy.

-Infographic with blue and orange diamond icons outlining six tips for creating an effective customer advocacy strategy
+Infographic with blue and orange icons outlining six tips for creating an effective customer advocacy strategy

 1. Set a clear objective for your customer advocacy program